Review of Earthborn Holistic Venture Limited Ingredient Diets Dog Food

 Above-average protein.
 Near-average fat.
 And near-average carbs when compared to other dry dog foods.

-Even when you consider the protein-boosting effect of the chickpeas and flaxseed, this looks like the profile of a kibble containing a notable amount of meat.
+Even when you consider the protein-boosting effect of the peas and flaxseed, this looks like the profile of a kibble containing a notable amount of meat.

-Earthborn Holistic Venture is a dry dog food using a notable amount of named meat meals as its main source of animal protein, thus earning the brand 4.5 stars.
+Earthborn Holistic Venture is a grain-free dry dog food using a notable amount of named meat meals as its main source of animal protein, thus earning the brand 4.5 stars.

 Has Earthborn Holistic Brand Dog Food Been Recalled?

 The following list (if present) includes all dog food recalls since 2009 directly related to Earthborn Holistic.
 If there are no recalls listed in this section, we have not yet reported any events.